shabin5785/Golang_notes/GO_1.md

 -If the program is more than a one-shot exp eriment, it’s likely that you would want to compile it once and save the compiled result for later use.
 That is done with go build:

+-Go code is organize d into packages, which are similar to libraries or modules in other langu ages.
+A package consists of one or more .go source files in a single direc tor y that define what the package does.
+Each source file beg ins with a package de clarat ion, here package main, that states which package the file belongs to, followed by a list of other packages that it imports, and then the declarat ions of the program that are stored in that file.